Social Icons

 Directed by Jon Turteltaub

-Here is a movie I totally forgot I loved when I saw it way back in 1996.
-Flipping through channels on TV and there it is, Phenomenon the fantastic Travolta film.
-Phenomenon’s genre falls into many categories, romance, drama, sci-fi and fantasy.
+Here’s a movie I totally forgot I loved when I saw it way back in 1996.
+Flipping through channels on TV, and there it is—Phenomenon, the fantastic Travolta film.
+Phenomenon’s genre falls into many categories: romance, drama, sci-fi, and fantasy.

-The movie does not play to the same kind of system that most movies of this range does.
-When we think of movies which deal with superpowers in the present decade we expect fantastic CGI and some action.
-This movie instead just plays to the life of a rural man who doesn’t have much aspiration.
-Imagine such a person developing psychokinesis when he was hit in the head by a ball of light from the sky.
-The movie has a fun cast and it is directed by long time Disney collaborator Jon Turteltaub although the movie was done under Disney’s Touchstone banner.
+The movie doesn’t follow the typical structure of most films in this range.
+When we think of movies that deal with superpowers in the present decade, we expect fantastic CGI and lots of action.
+This movie, however, focuses on the life of a rural man who doesn’t have much aspiration.
+Imagine such a person developing psychokinesis after being hit in the head by a ball of light from the sky.
+The movie has a fun cast, and it’s directed by long-time Disney collaborator Jon Turteltaub, although it was made under Disney’s Touchstone banner.

-George (Travolta) as said is an average guy.
-He is a mechanic in a small town in California and on this memorable day we find him drunk celebrating his birthday at the local bar.
-He goes outside for a bit and we see light, come down fast and hits him, knocking him out.
+George (Travolta) is an average guy.
+He’s a mechanic in a small town in California, and on this memorable day, we find him drunk, celebrating his birthday at the local bar.
+He steps outside for a bit, and we see a light come down fast and hit him, knocking him out.
 That single incident changes his life forever.
-He starts to get ideas and becomes psychokinetic.
-He also becomes a genius suffering from insomnia unable to sleep and always reading.
-His constant reading leads him to come up with new ideas, learn new languages, able to move items with his mind and crack secret government codes.
+He starts to get new ideas and becomes psychokinetic.
+He also becomes a genius, suffering from insomnia, unable to sleep, and always reading.
+His constant reading leads him to come up with new ideas, learn new languages, move objects with his mind, and crack secret government codes.

-George has a thing for a lady in his town, Lace (Kyra Sedgwick) a single mum with two children.
-He does everything he can to be able to get close to her which was working initially until he discovered an earthquake was going to happen.
-He made the necessary calls to warn the officials, but was dismissed.
-When the earthquake did happen, everyone came looking for him.
-Soon, the government discovered that he had cracked their code and he was arrested.
-George’s new powers did not help him much with the people of his town, as he was seen to be a freak.
+George has a thing for a lady in his town, Lace (Kyra Sedgwick), a single mom with two children.
+He does everything he can to get close to her, which works initially, until he discovers that an earthquake is going to happen.
+He makes the necessary calls to warn the officials but is dismissed.
+When the earthquake does happen, everyone comes looking for him.
+Soon, the government discovers that he cracked their code, and he’s arrested.
+George’s new powers don’t help him much with the people of his town, as they see him as a freak.

-Soon the movie moved from a gentle drama to something chaotic and sad, as George’s world turns on its head.
+The movie soon shifts from a gentle drama to something more chaotic and sad, as George’s world turns upside down.

-The movie was a big financial hit, and the acting of Travolta is worth seeing.
-He was fantastic in the movie and so were the supporting casts.
-It is a pity that movies like this do not get made anymore, everyone is so interested in movies having the same Marvel or DC feel.
+The movie was a big financial hit, and Travolta’s acting is worth seeing.
+He was fantastic in the film, and so were the supporting cast.
+It’s a pity that movies like this aren’t made anymore—everyone seems so focused on movies with the same Marvel or DC feel.